automateazure/macOS-Secure-Token-Self-Service/README.md

 # Granting Secure Token via Jamf Self Service

-This guide is to assist users in granting themselves a **Secure Token** using a Jamf Self Service policy.
+This guide is to assist admins with granting an end user a **Secure Token** using a Jamf Self Service policy.

 ---